INTRODUCTION

 A light, cold, misty rain fell.

-The fog thickened and the lights of Heliopolis seemed like a glow that covered half the sky.
+The fog thickened and the lights of Heliopolis appeared like a glow that covered half the sky.

 Chapter IV

-The language of the idiots. - In a red light. - Collapsing walls. - Invasion of the barbarians.
+The language of the idiots. - In the red light. - Collapsing walls. - Invasion of the barbarians.

-Before the end of the world, when people were transported with the greatest ease from one country to another and all the tribes mingled in city squares, in hotels, on the decks of a aeroplanes, the international language was so simple that the stupidest person could learn it in a day, and could be found under all the geographical latitudes.
+Before the end of the world, when people were transported with the greatest ease from one country to another and all the tribes mingled in city squares, in hotels, on the decks of a aeroplanes, the international language was so simple that even the stupidest person could learn it in a day, and it was found under all geographical latitudes.

 The grammar consisted of three rules.
 All words were derived from four roots: pi, ri, fyu, klyu.